Smart meter: Description

-Overview

-The term Smart Meter often refers to an electricity meter, but it also may mean a device measuring natural gas, water or district heating consumption.

-Similar meters, usually referred to as interval or time-of-use meters, have existed for years, but "Smart Meters" usually involve real-time or near real-time sensors, power outage notification, and power quality monitoring.
-These additional features are more than simple automated meter reading (AMR).
-They are similar in many respects to Advanced Metering Infrastructure (AMI) meters.
+Similar meters, usually referred to as interval or time-of-use meters, have existed for years, but smart meters usually involve real-time or near real-time sensors, power outage notification, and power quality monitoring.
+These additional features are more than simple AMR.
+They are similar in many respects to AMI meters.
 Interval and time-of-use meters historically have been installed to measure commercial and industrial customers, but may not have automatic reading.

-Research by the UK consumer group, showed that as many as one in three confuse smart meters with energy monitors, also known as in-home display monitors.
+Research by the UK consumer group Which?, showed that as many as one in three confuse smart meters with energy monitors, also known as in-home display monitors.